 In a resume format, the “purpose” section has been replaced by the “professional summary” section.
 The idea is to use three to four short sentences or phrases to present a compelling snapshot of your professional expertise and personal brand.

-LinkedIn allows you to do the same in the “Summary” section of your profile.
+You can do the same in the “Summary” section of your LinkedIn profile.
 However, the online platform gives you the luxury of more space (up to 2,000 characters).

 Focus on value delivered